 What is a Teaching School?

-Eligibility criteria applies which relies less heavily on Ofsted judgements and more on timely and accurate data, and the skills and track record of those applying.
+Eligibility criteria apply, which rely less heavily on Ofsted judgements, and more on timely and accurate data, and the skills and track record of those applying.

 Together these improvements will help to ensure that more of the most effective school leaders and schools are able to provide high-quality support, especially in areas of the country where this support is most needed.